electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/ppe/_index.md

 <!-- markdownlint-disable MD033 -->

 The Premium Platform Electric (PPE) has been designed and developed in cooperation with Porsche from the start.
-Porsche will use it for their upcoming Porsche Macan, while Audi will use it for [Audi Q6 e-tron](../../../models/q6-e-tron/) and [A6 e-tron](../../../models/a6-e-tron/), and others.
+Porsche use it for their upcoming Porsche Macan, while Audi use it for [Audi Q6 e-tron](../../../models/q6-e-tron/) and [A6 e-tron](../../../models/a6-e-tron/), and others.

 With its special architecture, it provides the conditions needed for ultra-modern